Student Resources

-The MSC provides resources, which include tutoring, advising, writing help, counseling consultations, and other services in collaboration with offices across campus.
+The MSC provides resources for all students, which include tutoring, advising, writing help, counseling consultations, and other services in collaboration with offices across campus.
 Additionally, food resources and a room for prayer or reflection are available for students.

 Drop-In Services

 Drop-In services bring resources from across campus to the Red Gym for students to access in one spot.
-The MSC and its Identity Centers partner with the Writing Center, Greater University Tutoring Services (GUTS), Financial Aid, and academic departments to provide these resources free of charge.
+The MSC partner with the Writing Center, Greater University Tutoring Services (GUTS), and academic departments to provide these resources free of charge.
 Drop-Ins are available during the fall and spring semesters.
 Check back here at the start of each semester to find out which offices are offering services.

 GUTS at the MSC